mohammadmehdisharife/TermX/README.md

 # TermX

+> **Warning:** It is still under development and is not available for use at this time.

 TermX – A versatile command-line toolkit for Linux, providing efficient tools

-#### <span style="background-color: yellow;">It is still under development and is not available for use at this time.</span>

 ### TermuX Features